tmanso9/pass-in-react/README.md

    npm install
    ```

-4. Ensure the [pass.in back-end application](https://github.com/tmanso9/pass-in-api.git) is running on port 3000.
+4. Ensure the [pass.in backend application](https://github.com/tmanso9/pass-in-api.git) is running on port 3000.

 5. Start the development server